Identifiable and interpretable nonparametric factor analysis: Audio Classification of Bird Species

 \subsection{Data augmentation to increase training samples}

 We pre-process the audio files by clipping the songs into syllables according to manual labels, then convert them to spectrograms by applying windowing and the fast Fourier transform (FFT).
-As a result, each clip of data $\bm S_{i}$ is a $M\times T$ spectrogram, with each entry $S_{i[mt]}$ encoding power within the $m$th frequency band at discrete time point $t$.
+Each call is treated as an independent data point, and we do not model time-ordering or temporal dynamics across calls.
+As a result, each clip of data $\bm S_{i}$ is a $M\times T$ spectrogram, with each entry $S_{i[mt]}$ encoding power within the $m$th frequency band at a discrete time point $t$.
 In our examples, $M=120$ and $T=25$.
 From Figure \ref{fig: bird_classification}(b), bird calls within a species share similar shapes or vary from several call types.
 That allows us to represent the $120\times 25$-dimensional spectrogram by mapping from a few factors.

 We apply NIFTY to calls from the common chiffchaff, a migratory warbler that lives in Europe, Asia, and northern Africa.
 The data include $N=73$ collected samples of spectrograms, and each vectorized spectrogram has $P=3000$.
-Through pretraining using diffusion maps, we choose five anchor dimensions.
+Through pre-training using diffusion maps, we choose five anchor dimensions.
 After running NIFTY, we can generate new latent locations from Unif$[0,1]^5$ and apply the learned mappings and loading matrix.
-Figure \ref{fig: bird_aug} shows generated new data around one clip of a call from the common chiffchaff obtained by adding a small random perturbation to the latent location inferred for that clip.
+Figure \ref{fig: bird_aug} shows new generated data around one clip of a call from the common chiffchaff obtained by adding a small random perturbation to the latent location inferred for that clip.
 One can tune the deviation of generated data from the original data by varying the magnitude of added noise to make it closer or further from a specific bird call.
 The figure shows what happens to the spectrogram as we increase the amount of perturbation of the latent location for VAE and for NIFTY.
-We find that NIFTY produces spectrograms that maintain the key attributes of the original bird call, while VAEs become degraded by noise.
+We find that NIFTY produces spectrograms that maintain the key attributes of the original bird call, whereas VAEs become degraded by noise.

 We also generate 100 new song clips using NIFTY and VAE, by sampling latent factors from the assumed distribution and applying the transformation.
-The sound clips, along with original calls, are available on \url{https://nifty-master.github.io/}.
+The audio clips, along with the original calls, are available on \url{https://nifty-master.github.io/}.
 There are occasionally strong noises in the VAE generated calls, and some clips are unlike bird calls (e.g. the call at the 9th second), while NIFTY generates more realistic variations.